sailpoint-oss/golang-sdk/api_v2025/docs/Methods/WorkItemsAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := ef38f94347e94562b5bb8424a56397d8 # string | The ID of the work item # string | The ID of the work item xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") workItemForward := fmt.Sprintf(`{
+    id := `ef38f94347e94562b5bb8424a56397d8` // string | The ID of the work item # string | The ID of the work item xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") workItemForward := fmt.Sprintf(`{
           "targetOwnerId" : "2c9180835d2e5168015d32f890ca1581",
           "comment" : "I'm going on vacation.",